 Combined with the cleansing brush, I feel like my face is receiving the deep clean it needs after a long day of wearing sunscreen and makeup.
 My skin feels so smooth and I see a noticeable difference in the texture of my skin whenever I don’t use this combo.

-When I’m too lazy to use my face brush, I like to lather up the cleanser and water in my hands first before applying to my face.
+When I’m too lazy to use my face brush, I like to lather up the cleanser and water in my hands first before applying it to my face.
 I find that it doesn’t foam up as much when I use it with just my hands compared to using it with the face brush but the experience is still nice.

 Most likely due to the presence of Glycerin in this cleanser, I don’t experience any tightness as I have with other oil-free cleansers.
 This is perfect for those with normal, oily, or combo skin but there are other options for dry skin.
 I wouldn’t recommend it to dry skin types in the winter months since you’ll probably need something a little bit more nourishing.